joeberkovitz/qgis-nautical/index.md

 When you first open the template project, layers for marine charts and a magnetic grid pertinent for Massachusetts are turned on.
 Each layer has its own checkbox enabling it.
-Try checking and unchecking the various boxes to see what the layers contain.
+Layers are also placed into a hierarchy of groups that can also be turned on and off.
+Try checking and unchecking the various boxes to see what the layers and groups contain.

-Layers included in the template project include:
+Layers included in the template project include, in order of importance:

-- *NOAA Raster Charts* marine charts layer.
-These are tiled versions of the NOAA printed charts that are  automatically downloaded from NOAA web servers.
+- *NOAA Raster Chart Tiles* layers.
+These are tiled versions of the NOAA printed nautical charts, which are automatically downloaded from NOAA web servers.
 You do not need to download any PDFs to see these.

-- *NOAA Raster Chart Footprints* layer that shows the boundaries of numbered NOAA nautical charts.
-This is useful if you actually want to grab the corresponding PDF or reference it for someone else.
+There are several different layers in this group which is explained below.

 - *Google Maps satellite* imagery layer that is basically the same as Maps' Satellite view.
 Very handy for seeing what areas actually look like.